-cPanel contains a way to keep track of the most recent errors that have been logged regarding your website.
-The Errors section details these error messages for you in a quick and easy location without needing to dig through the other metrics options for the information desired.
+cPanel contains a way to keep track of the most recent errors logged regarding your website.
+The Errors section details these error messages for you quickly and easily without needing to dig through the other metrics options for the desired information.

 How Can I Track My Website Errors?

 The Errors logger is located under the Metrics option on the cPanel home page for your website.